anthony-63/Nova/notes.md

-# This is my notes for developing Nova
+# This is my notes for developing Polyangular

-Checklist
+## Checklist

 - [ ] Design a logo or get one designed
 - [ ] Settings loading